 'Best next career for Gov. Jim Douglas' and 'Best tourist-free site.'

-It’s hard to give an exact answer.
-Certain categories are well established and have been around for more than 10 years.
+A: It’s hard to give an exact answer.
+Certain categories are well-established and have been around for more than 10 years.
 Others are brand new and just gaining traction.
 Plus, everyone’s passions and interests are different.

 I can say that the categories that fall under the food and drink sections tend to be very popular.
 Who doesn’t love to eat and drink?

-Talk about the pandemic pause, and what the return means.
+Q: Talk about the pandemic pause and what the return means.

 You can read more about the spirit of the Seven Daysies in a recent piece by our publisher, Paula Routly.

 The Seven Daysies awards help local businesses like ours to thrive.
-During the summer award season, we at Snow Farm Vineyard humbly ask you to cast your nomination/vote for us by clicking the graphic above.
+During the summer award season, we at Snow Farm Vineyard humbly ask you to cast your nomination/vote for us if you feel inspired to do so.
 Thank you for supporting our small, family-owned business.